AdobeDocs/app-builder/src/pages/resources/asset-compute-worker-ps-api/lesson3.md

             require-adobe-auth: true
 ```

 Your worker should now be set.

+Run the `aio app deploy` command to deploy your action to test in the development tool UI.

-Execute the command `aio app run` to test it.
+Then execute the command `aio app run` to test it.
 In the development tool UI, select an existing or upload a new test image, define the rendition request and click the Run button.
 You will see the rendition result with a removed background.

 There are various options of other photo magics that you can use to enhance your custom worker, such as [Auto Tone](https://adobe.io/apis/creativecloud/photo-imaging-api/api-demo.html?ref=autotone) and [Photoshop actions](https://adobe.io/apis/creativecloud/photo-imaging-api/api-demo.html?ref=psactions).
 Be creative!